 September is the best month weather wise if you’re still wanting your days to be warm.
 Although the states of Illinois and Missouri can be on the chilly side on some days, as you travel further south September is still very pleasant.

-October is the best time to travel if you want to enjoy leaf peeping and the changing Fall colors but weather wise it’s definitely starting to get a bit colder.
+Late October is the best time to travel if you want to enjoy leaf peeping and the changing Fall colors but weather wise it’s definitely starting to get a bit colder.

 November sees almost all of the states on the road being very much colder and seeing rain increase.